copyrite/LwotcMinimalText/XComGame.md

 Squadmates below Sergeant rank gain experience to be promoted to their next rank at the end of the mission.
 * Squadmates that otherwise gained enough experience to be promoted do not gain any bonus experience.
 * Trial By Fire does not promote squadmates directly to Sergeants, only to their next rank.
-* This bonus only applies if the commanding officer has this perk, and it does not grant bonuses to other officers on the mission.
+* This bonus only applies if the commanding officer has this perk, and it does not give bonuses to other officers on the mission.
 * TODO: Does this work on SPARKs?
 * TODO: Does this really not work for officer trained people?